juedwards/MakeCode_python_lessons/e12_Minecraft_Data_Adventures.md

 ### 🧩 Code Explained – Step 2

 1. **`MY_USERNAME` and `FILE_PATH`**
-   *Address of your notebook.* Change MY_USERNAME to your Windows username.
+   *Address of your notebook.* Change put_your_windows_name_here to your Windows username.
 This tells the computer where to save files.

 2. **`player.position()`**
    *Ask Minecraft, "Where am I?"* It gives X (east/west), Y (up/down), Z (north/south).